 If you scroll down this page, you can watch a discussion about the importance of PAS2035.

-Modules 1 to 8 follow the order of the PAS2035 stages, and you will need to read the course in conjunction with PAS2035.
+The proposed modules will follow the order of the PAS2035 stages, and you will need to read the course in conjunction with PAS2035.
 As such, students will be able to gain access to a discounted copy of the PAS2035 document.

 The following modules are currently in development, however, please note that these may change:

 - The Retrofit Design Stage

 - Improvement Option Evaluation and Medium Term Retrofit Plans